UltraStar-Deluxe/format/The UltraStar File Format (v2).md

 > A voice change does NOT implicitly add an end-of-phrase indicator.

 Voice changes SHOULD appear in ascending order of `voice-number` and there SHOULD be no gaps (i.e. a song having notes for `P1` and `P3`, but not `P2`).
-The exact `voice-number` carries no semantics other than its relative order with other `voice-number` and its association with the corresponding header (see (see [Section 3.3.8](#338-the-p1-thru-p9-headers)).
+The exact `voice-number` carries no semantics other than its relative order with other `voice-number` and its association with the corresponding header (see [Section 3.3.8](#338-the-p1-thru-p9-headers)).
 In particular a file that uses `P3` and `P5` can be rewritten using `P1` and `P2` with no change in semantics.

 > [!TIP]